christoph-cullmann/www/content/posts/keyboard-fun/index.md

 ## Keyboards?

-In the recent past, I started to get more interested in the qualify of the keyboards I use at work and home.
+In the recent past, I started to get more interested in the quality of the keyboards I use at work and home.
 I always hated to use very cheap low-profile boards, but otherwise I more or less always worked  with what came stock with my PC in the good old times ;)

 ## TKL boards